adv100500/FlashLoanCommodityTradeFinance/README.md

 # FlashLoan Commodity Trade Finance

-Here is an example of how flash loans can facilitate commodity trade finance transactions (in the below example a spot transaction assumed with no deferred payment):
+Here is an example of how flash loans could facilitate commodity trade finance transactions (in the below example a spot transaction assumed with no deferred payment):

 ![Untitled-2023-01-04-0945](https://user-images.githubusercontent.com/121932525/210520986-97da695a-9ac1-43fe-9e37-4e8cab31365d.png)